coredao-org/CoreDAO-Docs/docs/Node/validator/setting-up-validator.md

 INFO [07-18|14:57:20.730] Successfully wrote genesis state         database=lightchaindata                             hash=d90508…5c034a
 ```

-4. **Download the Latest Snapshot:** Download and extract the latest Core blockchain snapshot from the official [Core Snapshot Repository](https://github.com/coredao-org/core-snapshots).
+4. **Download & Extract the Latest Snapshot:** Download and extract the latest Core blockchain snapshot from the official [Core Snapshot Repository](https://github.com/coredao-org/core-snapshots).

 5. **Generating Consensus Key:** Set up the consensus key before running the validator node.
 To create a new consensus key, use the following command, which will create a new account and output an address which will be your validator's address (consensus address).